vijayrami/Magelearn_PromoBanner/README.md

 # Magelearn_PromoBanner
 Display a simple promotional banner throughout your website.
 It also includes the ability to customize the styles of the promotional banner based on expired date selected from datepicker configuration.

-# Magento 2 Free Shipping Progress Bar
+# Magento 2 Promo Banner

 ## Description
 ![Free Shipping Progress Bar](https://i.postimg.cc/VkqV2Nqb/free-shipping2.png)